Gouvernathor/ParliamentArch-TS/README.md

 These are found in the `parliamentarch/svg` module.

-`SeatData({color: string, id?: string, data?: string, borderSize?: number, borderColor?: string})`
+`SeatData`

-An interface for data about a seat or a group of seats:
+An interface for data about a seat or a group of seats.
+It contains:

 - `color: string`: The color with which to fill the seat circle, as a CSS color.
 - `id?: string`: An optional id for the group of seats.